How to Master Scandinavian Style

-2. Finnish Design Shop – This online store curates pieces from over 150 design brands that fall under the “Nordic design” category.
+2. Finnish Design Shop: This online store curates pieces from more than 150 brands that fall under the Nordic design category.

-3. Design Within Reach – The company may not be based in Scandinavia, but the timeless yet contemporary items it sells are definitely in line with the style ethos of the region.
+3. Design Within Reach: The company may not be based in Scandinavia, but the timeless yet contemporary items it sells are definitely in line with the style ethos of the region.

 4. Etsy: How else are you going to find cool, vintage, one-of-a-kind Scandi designs from small brands (other than getting on a plane to Sweden)?